From His Perspective

 >

-> Also, you are George's mom, and it is your privilage and duty to be there
+> Also, you are George's mom, and it is your privilage and duty to

 > for him with your love and support.
-For that reason I think it best we
+For that reason I think it best

 > keep our distance as friends until things settle down.
-[If you can even
+[If you can

 > consider me a friend at this time...]